(714)809-0744

 1. Limited access to funds: Unlike other retirement accounts 403(b) TSA plans may have restrictions on when employees can withdraw funds, limiting access to the money invested.

-2. High fees: Some 403(b) TSA plans charge high fees, which can eat into the returns of the investment over time.
+2. Potentially High fees: Market investment 403(b) TSA plans charge high fees, which can eat into the returns of the investment over time.
 It is important for employees to review the plan's fees and investment options before contributing.

-4. Yes, you can lose any amount of money when you invest in 403(b) TSA.
+4. Yes, you can lose any amount of money if entered in market, but with an annuities you are protected (zero floor limit).
 Your investments can fluctuate with the rise and fall of the stock market.
-You may want to consider your risk tolerance before you invest and adjust your investment accordingly.
+You may want to consider your risk tolerance between market and annuities before you invest and adjust your investment accordingly.

 Speak to one of our Licensed Advisors to better understand your situation.